 1978: While in Dumas, Texas to pick up spotted pigs, Ted’s trusted friend and ranch owner, Jerry Sturgis, talked Ted into purchasing his ﬁrst Chester White heritage breed hogs.

 1978 to early 1990s: Over the next 25 years, the Ivey family meticulously selected their animals for traits that were marketable for flavor and consistency, all the while selling a majority of their ﬁnished product to Japan.
 Esther took on an active role at the farm by hand feeding the hogs and working with the animals in every step of the process: from breeding and weaning to ﬁnishing.
-During this time, the Chester White genetics rose to the forefront during this time, as they rank at the top in pH, marbling, cooking loss, color scores, tenderness, intramuscular fat, juiciness, minolta reading, and lipid content.
-In most cases, they rank 5%-30% better than other maternal lines.
+During this time, the Chester White genetics rose to the forefront, as they rank at the top in pH, marbling, cooking loss, color scores, tenderness, intramuscular fat, juiciness, minolta reading, and lipid content.
+They rank 5%-30% better than most maternal lines.
 In total scores using the National Barrow Show Progeny test rankings, the nearest maternal line is 50% lower than Chester White, which was proven in a ten-year NBSP Sire test, veriﬁed by the National Pork Producers Council.

-1992: The Japanese detected the diﬀerentiation in the Ivey genetics and animal welfare practices, so they initiated a partnership in order to get only Ivey genetics and animal management all the time.
-The Japanese, being the inventors of “umami,” were discerning and very particular about the quality of their food products.
-They often rejected American Pork products coming into their country, especially since in the early 1980s when American Pork was on the fast track to becoming “the other white meat.”
+1992: The Japanese noted the superiority of both Ivey genetics and Ivey’s animal welfare practices and quickly began a partnership.
+This was especially impressive considering that, being the inventors of “umami,” the Japanese were discerning and very particular about the quality of their food products.
+They often rejected American Pork products coming into their country even during the early 1980s when American Pork was on the fast track to becoming “the other white meat.”
 The Ivey genetics gained recognition from the selective crossing of their heritage breeds as they developed a product with perfect pale rose color, a tender and succulent meat texture, and great marbling the Japanese call “sashi.”
 The Ivey genetics consistently produce a quality pork with a softer, sweet fat, creating a velvety mouth feel.

 1995: The “Silky Brand” was born for export to Japan and featured all Ivey genetics and animal management.
 Silky Brand™ Pork outsells 400 other Japanese pork brands to this day.

 2009: Esther and her husband, Bela Nagypal, moved back to Goldsboro, North Carolina with their infant son.
-There they were reintroduced to the ﬂavor diﬀerence in the pork she had helped raise on her family’s farm since her childhood.
+There they were reintroduced to the flavor difference in the pork she had helped raise on her family’s farm.

-2010: Heritage Farms Cheshire Pork® brand was born, utilizing Ivey Spring Creek Farms genetics and animal welfare for the United States’ discerning chefs and consumers by ﬁrst concentrating in North Carolina for growth.
+2010: Heritage Farms Cheshire Pork® brand was born, first concentrating in North Carolina, utilizing Ivey Spring Creek Farms genetics and animal welfare for the United States’ discerning chefs and consumers.

 2011: Southern Foods (present day) Cheney Brothers began distributing Cheshire Pork.